ibm-cloud-docs/vmwaresolutions/services/managingcaveonix.md

 ## Updating Caveonix RiskForesight licenses

-The Caveonix RiskForesight license is valid for one year.
+The Caveonix RiskForesight license is valid for five years.
 You can update the Caveonix RiskForesight license when it expires by using the following procedure:
 1. Order a new Caveonix RiskForesight license and copy it to the Caveonix RiskForesight console.
 For more information, see [Procedure to order Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_ordering#caveonix_license_ordering-procedure).
 2. Delete the expired license from the **Caveonix RiskForesight Licenses** table in the {{site.data.keyword.vmwaresolutions_short}} console.
 For more information, see [Procedure to delete Caveonix RiskForesight licenses](/docs/vmwaresolutions?topic=vmwaresolutions-caveonix_license_managing#caveonix_license_managing_procedure-delete).